githattori/conversation-renderer/README.md

 | `DIAGRAM_LLM_BASE_URL` | Optional.
 Override the base URL for the LLM API (defaults to `https://api.openai.com/v1`). |
 | `DIAGRAM_LLM_MODEL` | Optional.
 Override the model name (defaults to `gpt-4o-mini`). |

+Once an API key is present, the `LLMEntityExtractor` located in `services/api/src/llm/entityExtractor.ts` sends a JSON-schema constrained request to the OpenAI Responses API (`/responses`) and returns the decomposed step list.
+The service layer (`services/api/src/service.ts`) prefers this LLM output and only falls back to the heuristic extractor if the call is unavailable or fails.

 When these values are absent the service falls back to the built-in heuristic pipeline so tests and offline development continue to function.

 ## Running Tests